 The

-third edition of Everyday Cryptography is due to be published
+third edition of Everyday Cryptography was published in July

 In 2012 I completed a